-- If possible, it is best if the Gudi lamps lit at least once a day.
+It is best if the Gudi lamps is lit at least once a day.
 Ghee or gingelly/sesame oil can be used for the lamp, along with a cotton wick.

-- While travelling, please pack the Gudi firmly inside the box in which you received it.
+While travelling, please pack the Gudi firmly inside the box in which you received it to avoid damage.

-- It is also not required to cover the Gudi while you are away or during eclipses.
+You need not cover the Gudi while you are away or during eclipses.
 If you feel it may get dusty while you are travelling, you can cover it with a Devi Vastram.

-- If the Linga gets dusty, you can remove the top part and very gently wipe Devi with cotton.
+If the Linga gets dusty, you can remove the lid and very gently wipe Devi with cotton.
 Do this only when necessary.

-- Please leave the sutra on the Linga as it has been tied.
-If it slips off during travel, you may keep it back in place.
+Please leave the sutra on the Linga as it has been tied.
+If it slips off during travel, you may adjust it back in place.

-- Once the sutra has become worn or frayed, you may get a fresh one from Linga Bhairavi and replace it.
+Once the sutra has become worn out, you may get a fresh one from Linga Bhairavi and replace it.
 Tie it three times behind Devi, in the same position as it was.

 The Interior of the Gudi:

-- Only when it becomes dusty, you may remove the top and gently clean the floor of the Gudi with a dry cotton cloth.
+Only when it becomes very dusty, you may remove the lid and gently clean the floor of the Gudi with a dry cotton.

 The Exterior of the Gudi:

-- Clean the exterior only as is necessary, as it is best to keep any disturbances to a minimum.
-It is ok for the Gudi to have an antique look.
+Clean the exterior only as is necessary, as it is best to keep any disturbances to a minimum.
+It is okay for the Gudi to have an antique look.
 It need not look shiny or new.

-- The top of the Gudi is removable and can be cleaned with water, tamarind or lemon.
-After cleaning it can be refilled with fresh Kumkum.
+The top of the Gudi can be refilled with fresh kumkum.
 Only use Kumkum from Linga Bhairavi

 The Gudi Lamp: